virtualmin/virtualmin.com/content/download.md

 The install script may ask you some questions.

 If your system does not have a fully qualified hostname, the script will ask you to provide one.
-Do not use a name you will be hosting in Virtualmin. e.g. if you are hosting `virtualmin.com` in Virtualmin, you could name your system `srv1.virtualmin.com` or `main.virtualmin.com`, but you should not name it `virtualmin.com`.
+Do not use a name you will be hosting in Virtualmin.
+For example, if you are hosting `virtualmin.com` in Virtualmin, you could name your system `srv1.virtualmin.com` or `main.virtualmin.com`, but you should not name it `virtualmin.com`.

 Or, if your system doesn't have enough memory for the installation type you've chosen, it'll offer to create a swap file.